Browser does not support script.

-From January to December 2015, the Jewish Museum London hosted a series of three crowd-sourced exhibitions in collaboration with the Cultural Institute and Department of Theology & Religious Studies at King’s College London.
+From January to December 2015, the Jewish Museum London hosted a series of three crowd-sourced exhibitions in collaboration with the university's Culture team and Department of Theology & Religious Studies at King’s College London.

 Collectively titled Your Jewish Museum, these exhibitions transformed the museum’s newly refitted Welcome Gallery into a collaborative space, displaying objects lent by the public alongside treasures from the museum’s own collection.